Other sources of funding

-Get more information on part-time, seasonal and vacation employment through our Careers and Employability service.
+Get more information on part-time, seasonal and vacation employment through our Careers Service.

 If you're a full-time student, you're not usually eligible to claim benefits.
 However some benefits are currently unaffected by studying; these include Child Tax Credits, Working Tax Credits, Child Benefit, Disability Living Allowance (DLA) or Personal Independence Payments (PIP) as DLA is now known.
 The UK benefit system has changed, and some of these benefits have now been replaced by Universal Credit.